 Do trusts in Idaho need to be registered with the state?

 No. Or at least not in most cases.
 Private trusts are not publicly recorded.
 However, trustees may be required to provide notice to beneficiaries under Idaho law.
 Further, if the trust owns real estate, the records with the county registrar generally need to be updated.
+This privacy is one benefit of using trusts compared to probate, which is a public court process.

 What duties does a trustee owe under Idaho law?

 Trustees must act in good faith, exercise reasonable care, and act solely in the interest of beneficiaries.
 A breach of fiduciary duty by a trustee can lead to their removal and potentially even facing legal liability.
+Idaho law requires trustees to manage trust assets prudently and keep beneficiaries informed.
+These duties protect beneficiaries and ensure proper trust administration.

 Contact Our Meridian, ID Trust Attorney